 In collaboration with Momenta Pharmaceuticals, we are also developing recombinant Fc multimer proteins to control inflammation associated with autoimmune diseases.

-Through the recent acquisition of Calimmune Inc., CSL is now focused on the development of ex vivo hematopoietic stem cell (HSC) gene therapy which has the potential to offer a significant advantage to patients suffering from currently incurable genetic diseases.
+Through the acquisition of Calimmune Inc., CSL is now focused on the development of ex vivo haematopoietic stem cell (HSC) gene therapy which has the potential to offer a significant advantage to patients suffering from currently incurable genetic diseases.

-The acquisition of Calimmune introduced CAL-H/CSL200 to our pipeline, an HSC gene therapy for the treatment of sickle cell disease, which complements our current product portfolio and deep expertise in hematology.
+The acquisition of Calimmune introduced CAL-H/CSL200 to our pipeline, an HSC gene therapy for the treatment of sickle cell disease, which complements our current product portfolio and deep expertise in haematology.

 The technology also has the potential to be used in treatments for a wide range of other rare diseases that would complement our business, including those within the company’s current product portfolio.

 Seqirus has leading R&D capabilities and a broad portfolio of differentiated products with commercial operations in over 20 countries.
 Seqirus is a transcontinental partner in pandemic preparedness and a major contributor to the prevention and control of influenza globally.

 Across our influenza portfolio, Seqirus has a number of clinical studies underway to expand age indications and further optimise adjuvant and cell-based technologies.
 Seqirus also has early stage collaborations that are exploring other transformational approaches including universal influenza vaccine projects, synthetic seeds, yield optimisation and other vector/expression technologies.